Dr Hartnell-Young is an Honorary Fellow at the Melbourne Graduate School of Education, within The University of Melbourne.

 Responsive teachers and school teams gather feedback from their students to reflect on their own practice and gain a greater sense of their collective impact.

-Research shows that by reflecting and acting on what they find from student feedback, teachers can increase engagement and motivation, support students’ wellbeing and lift their performance.
+Research shows that by reflecting and acting on what they find from checking in with students, teachers can increase engagement and motivation, support students’ wellbeing and lift their performance.
 A collective approach to feedback is an important step towards school improvement.

 Berger, R., Rugen, L., Woodfin, L., & EL Education.
 (2014).
 Leaders of their own learning: Transforming schools through student-engaged assessment: Jossey-Bass.